 Madame Claude’s Bar

-Madame Claude is found in a former brothel in the Kreuzberg neighborhood.
-It is a very peculiar bar due to the distribution of its furniture: it is both hanging from the floor and from the ceiling.
+Madame Claude opened its doors in a former brothel in the neighborhood of Kreuzberg.
+It is a very peculiar bar due to the distribution of its furniture: it is both hanging from the ceiling and on the floor.

 It is a very nice place to go for a drink and then continue the party in a nearby nightclub or bar, as it is located in one of the liveliest neighborhoods in Berlin.
 In addition, they also offer alternative music concerts in the basement.